 A few days later I did a tour of Bonaventure Cemetery with Don.
 I had seen a truck with a decal for “Bonaventure Don” while walking my dog around the neighborhood.
 I came back and looked up the site, Bonaventure Don, and booked a tour online.
 I thought I had been out to Bonaventure my first week, but there are 3 cemetery entrances side by side.
 When meeting for my tour, I realized I had been in Forest Lawn not Bonaventure.

 Don’s tour is fantastic!
-Don is both Vice Chairman of the Bonaventure Historical Society and an active volunteer and runs tours 6 days a week.
+Don is both Vice Chairman of the Bonaventure Historical Society and an active volunteer.
+He runs tours 6 days a week.
 I highly recommend his tour; make time for this when in Savannah if possible.
 We also saw a number of people walking around using their Bonaventure Historical Guide App.
 Don mentioned many of his photos were part of the app and he did some of the narration, as well.

 The Squares of Savannah

 One day I spent walking all 22 squares.
 I had already visited most of them on different days.
 It’s a lot of walking but was interesting to see them all back to back.
 They are all different but lovely, some are “just” open green spaces, some have monuments, historical markers, or fountains, some have gazebos.
 I returned to each multiple times throughout my stay.
 Sit for a while and enjoy or you can visit the historical houses or churches around the square.
-Take your lunch or a book and relax for a while.

 On Sundays there are no parking fees, so I would pack a lunch, or pick up something downtown, and go sit in one of the squares and read.